Core Curriculum

 1. If a student is currently on a catalog prior to 23 – 24, their options are:

-NOTE: This accepts the potential of only 2.5 credits earned (because CSM101 prior to Fall 23 was 0.5 CH).
+iii.
+If a student has earned 1.5 CH or 2 CH of PAGN credit prior to switching to a newer catalog (AY 23 – 24 or after), then no further action needed.
+NOTE: This accepts the potential of only 2 or 2.5 credits earned (because CSM101 prior to Fall 23 was 0.5 CH).
 This is permissible.